yodairish/workflow/README.md

 ## Helpful modules

-  - paramFiles.js: allow you to send the selected files to the gulp task.
+  - paramFiles: allow you to send the selected files to the gulp task.

 ## License